research-software-directory/RSD-as-a-service/documentation/docs/getting-started.md

 yarn dev
 ```

-More information about frontend setup is [available in the frontend readme file](/frontend/README.md).
+More information about the frontend setup is [available in the frontend readme file](/frontend/README.md).

 ### Documentation site

 The documentation site runs on GitHub Pages.
-Any changes inside this folder will trigger a github action to deploy the changes automatically when merging a Pull Request to the main branch.
+Any changes inside this folder will trigger a GitHub action to deploy the changes automatically when merging a Pull Request to the main branch.

 To run locally the documentation site, you need `nodejs` installed on your machine.

 ```bash
 # navigate to frontend folder
 cd documentation